ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A slice expression selects a subset of the elements of the input array, in the same order as the array or the reverse order, depending on the sign of the `step` parameter.
-It selects no nodes from a node which is not an array.
+It selects no nodes from a node that is not an array.

 A slice is defined by the two slice parameters, `start` and `end`, and an iteration delta, `step`.